Embed This Data

 - FDI Inflow:

 The top income tax rate is 25 percent, and the top corporate tax rate is 45 percent.
-Other taxes include a value-added tax (VAT) that is currently being reformed.
-The overall tax burden is equal to 9 percent of GDP.
-Government spending equals 16.2 percent of total domestic output, and public debt has declined to below 50 percent of GDP.
+Other taxes include a value-added tax that is currently being reformed.
+The overall tax burden equals 9 percent of GDP.
+Government spending amounts to 14.6 percent of total domestic output, and public debt equals about 34 percent of GDP.
 A large bureaucracy hinders government effectiveness.